Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 Show that you understand that negotiating means expecting less

-As we’ve discussed already, negotiating does not mean haggling, it does not mean threatening to walk away or expecting anyone to price-match the guy down the street.
+As we’ve discussed already, negotiating does not mean haggling, it does not mean threatening to walk away or price-matching the guy down the street.
 These tactics will get you ghosted very quickly.
-We simply don’t have the time to enter into conversations with people who we know as professionals will not be a good fit.
+We simply don’t have the time or energy to enter into conversations with clients we know will not be a good fit.

-Instead, frame the conversation kindly and with understanding.
-Do not be demanding or expect that the photographer’s going to go for it.
+Instead, frame the conversation with kindness and understanding.
+Do not be demanding or bring any expectations to the table.
 State that you have a certain budget and you would like to know if they would consider shooting for fewer hours or removing something from the package.

 Leave it up to the professional to offer what they consider appropriate, or come back with a counteroffer, and then you can decide if that’s reasonable for you or not.
 Avoid putting them on the spot, and instead put your proposal to them with the ball in their court.